CertifiedPyro/PipistrelloArchipelago/README.md

 ### Archipelago tools

-1. Make sure the Archipelago software is installed.
+1. Make sure the Archipelago software (v0.6.7 or newer) is installed.
 2. Download `pipistrello.apworld` from the latest release.
 3. Double-click on `pipistrello.apworld`.
 Archipelago should install the apworld automatically.
 4. Open the Archipelago Launcher and run "Generate Template Options" to create the options template file.